 Mini-grant programs are also available for new and creative service-learning projects.
 These grants are designed for students who may incur additional costs while completing their project.
 Grant amounts are available up to \$500 and are available on a first-come basis.
-Please contact Center Service-Learning for (srvlearn@uwec.edu) for more details.
+Please contact the Center for Service-Learning (srvlearn@uwec.edu) for more details.